Artist statement currently under revision.

 SCULPTURAL OIL PAINTING

-This series of abstract sculptural oil paintings are a combination of hand-sculpted earthenware and wheel-thrown clay pieces fired with 18k yellow and white gold overglaze on canvas.
+This series of abstract sculptural oil paintings are a combination of hand-sculpted terra cotta and wheel-thrown clay pieces fired with 18k yellow and white gold overglaze on canvas.

 WOOD AND SODA WOOD FIRED WORKS